 If you’re only fixing a bug, it’s fine to submit a pull request right away, but we still recommend to file an issue detailing what you’re fixing.
 This is helpful in case we don’t accept that specific fix but want to keep track of the issue.

 If you make any changes to the code, you want to test it quickly to see if they do what you expect.
 There are a couple of ways to do that in WebdriverIO.
 For one, you can link single sub-packages into your own project to see if the changes you've made have the effect you expected.
-Find a guide on how to link changes to your current project in our contributing guide.

 Another way to test changes in WebdriverIO is by using its example directory or by running its smoke test suite.
 The example directory is a set of sample scripts that use WebdriverIO in various of ways.
 Here, you need to have a browser driver running to run the scripts.
 With the smoke test suite you can run various flavors of WebdriverIO within a predefined execution scenario.
 All of these scenarios are defined in our WebDriver Mock Service that mimics a browser driver by stubbing the endpoints with predefined responses.
 It is a great way to run WebdriverIO suites quickly without having to setup anything.